-These leaks resulted in 51,801,769 gallons of water lost in 2015.
+These leaks resulted in 19,095,580 gallons of water lost in 2016.
 Most of the leaks are due to aging pipe lines.
-These leaks only represent what the city has fixed this doesn't show what hasn't surfaced yet.
-Customer leaks are not listed here these leaks are accounted for through the meters.
+These leaks only represent what the city has fixed; this doesn't show what hasn't surfaced yet.
+Leaks on the customer side of meters are accounted for through the meters.
+The percentage of water loss this year is 32.17%; this is 5.77% higher than the year before.